(15 years and under)

-A variety of boutique and character lodges & hotels, from 2-3 star, have been chosen for location & atmosphere.
+We'll stay in a variety of boutique and character lodges & hotels, mostly 3 star, which have been chosen for their amazing location & atmosphere.
 Rooms are twin-share with comfy beds & crisp linen.
-The Coromandel has a mixture of shared and ensuite bathrooms, the Waikaremoana lodge has shared bathrooms which are in good quantity and well distributed, while your 3 nights in Tongariro will be in an ensuite room.
-All the lodges are in stunning, picturesque settings.
+You'll have an ensuite room for each of the 11 nights of the trip.
+All our lodges are in stunning, picturesque settings.

-In addition the trip includes 2 nights in a studio ensuite room at a 4.5 star historic hotel in central Rotorua on nights 4 and 8 between each 'leg' of the journey.
+The trip includes 2 nights in a studio room at a 4.5 star historic hotel in central Rotorua on nights 4 and 8 between each 'leg' of the journey.

 You can see our scheduled departures on our Walk Calendar.